Spontaneous spin-selective structural phase transition in chiral crystals

-\textbf{Chiral sliding motions}\\ Finally, we discuss the collective dynamics that reflect the distinctive nature of the CISSPT.
+\textit{Sliding modes}.--- Finally, we discuss the collective dynamics that reflect the distinctive nature of the CISSPT.
 The primary excitations are phase (phason) and amplitude (amplitudon) fluctuations of the density wave; the former being the Goldstone mode underlying the sliding motion.
-The energy dispersion of each mode takes the same form as in conventional CDWs (Supplementary Note 3):
+The energy dispersion of each mode takes the same form as in conventional CDWs~\cite{SM3}:

 for the phason (P) and amplitudon (A).
-These behaviours arise from the coupling between electrons and chiral phonons, indicating that, unlike conventional SDWs~\cite{Gruner1994RevModPhys}, the sliding mode of the density wave entails the circular motion of ordered ions.
+These behaviors arise from the coupling between electrons and chiral phonons, indicating that, unlike conventional SDWs~\cite{Gruner1994RevModPhys}, the sliding mode of the density wave entails the circular motion of ordered ions.
 It is also emphasized that the nature of the sliding mode is different from that of conventional CDWs~\cite{Gruner1988RevModPhys}, since the CISSPT forms a helical SDW.

 Under a static driving force such as a dc electric field $E_z$, the phase of the density wave $\phi$ evolves over time and generates a drift velocity $v_d=Q^{-1}\partial\phi/\partial t\propto E_z$, which drives the sliding conduction.
 Without pinning, the sliding helical SDW pumps charge and spin supercurrent along the chiral axis~\cite{Kurebayashi2022PRB}.
 Even in the presence of pinning by impurities or defects in realistic materials, sliding can occur above a threshold field.
-Alongside, the structural change of atomic positions $\mathbf{R}$ transports mechanical AM on a macroscopic scale (see Methods 6):
+Alongside, the structural change of atomic positions $\mathbf{R}$ transports mechanical AM on a macroscopic scale~\cite{SM3}:

 where $\langle\cdots\rangle$ means the temporal average.
 This mechanical AM superficially resembles that of chiral phonons since both involve circular ionic motions.
 However, unlike chiral phonons, the AM can be transported directly by an electric field.
 This is because the electric field directly induces a phase evolution of the helical SDW, thereby dragging the associated ordered state of lattice displacement.
 This mechanism renders the transport electrically switchable, providing direct control via an applied field and opening a route to harness angular momentum as a robust carrier for information and actuation beyond excitation-driven phononics.